 Factors To Consider When Choosing Your Oil

-When considering which engine oil to choose there are several important factors to consider.
-First and foremost check the owner’s manual for the manufacturers recommendation.
-This is the oil that will work best, as it is what your engine was designed to use.
+When considering which engine oil to choose, there are several important factors to consider.
+First and foremost, check the owner’s manual for the manufacturer’s recommendation.
+This type of oil is the one that will work best, as it is what your engine was designed to use.

 Another factor to consider when choosing between 5w30 and 5w40 is the temperature that the oil will be operating in.
-5w40 will remain thicker at higher temperatures than 5w30.
-This could potentially offer better engine lubrication at these temperatures, but also could result in higher oil pressure.
+5w40 will remain thicker at higher temperatures than 5w30, which could offer better engine lubrication at these temperatures and result in higher oil pressure.

 Also, how heavy of a load the engine will normally operate under should be considered.
-5w30 and 5w40 will have the same viscosity and level of protection while cold, but when operating under more severe loads, 5w30 could offer less protection to your engine than 5w40.
-5w40 will remain more viscous than 5w30 and help retain oil pressure when under a very heavy load.
+5w30 and 5w40 will have the same viscosity and protection level while cold, but when working under more severe loads, 5w30 could offer less protection to your engine than 5w40.
+5w40 will remain more viscous than 5w30 and help retain oil pressure when under a hefty load.

 5w40 Engine Oil